Alpha-Lipoic Acid

 Does alpha lipoic acid make you tired?

 Taking alpha-lipoic acid may lower your blood sugar.
-Tell your doctor, pharmacist, herbalist, or other healthcare provider if you have symptoms such as hunger, weakness, nausea, irritability, dizziness, headache, blurred vision, confusion, sweating, fast heart rate, or fainting.
+Tell your doctor, pharmacist, herbalist, or other healthcare provider if you have concerns such as hunger, weakness, nausea, irritability, dizziness, headache, blurred vision, confusion, sweating, fast heart rate, or fainting.

 Can you take alpha lipoic acid with other vitamins?